-This course covers the following components:

-Thermal Physics and Electricity and Magnetism.
-Students are required to complete practical work in electronics.
+The following components are covered: Classical Mechanics and Thermal Physics.
+Students are required to complete practical work in set experiments associated with concepts in the 2nd year Physics Major curriculum.
+The classical mechanics section includes the following: a) development of mathematical background; b) revision and extension of Newtonian mechanics; c) an introduction to Lagrangian and Hamiltonian mechanics.
 The thermal physics section begins with a short review of the relevant material covered in the 1st Year Physics Major course, and then proceeds to introduce the laws of thermodynamics; the thermodynamic potentials and the Maxwell relations.
+The module concludes with a discussion of phase equilibrium and phase changes.